marinetech/Udoo/README.md

 3) place the sd card in the udoo neo, connect the udoo with an ethernet to you PC and to internet and power it on
 4) login to it with login: udooer, pass: udooer
 5) install the following software, after sudo apt-get update.
 The sudo password is udooer.
-This requires a while. sudo apt-get install ntp python-matplotlib vim git python-scipy pip install scipy
+This requires a while. sudo apt-get install expect ntp rsync python-matplotlib vim git daemontools daemontools-run python-scipy pip install scipy
 6) type git clone https://github.com/marinetech/Udoo.git
 7) create a new user called themo_user with a searten password decided from the admin with no root privileges.
 To do that, type: